Homemade Vanilla Frosting

 Buttercream frosting is always appropriate, in my opinion.
 I mean, it goes so well with so many different desserts!
 From frosted cookies to frosted brownies, cakes to cupcakes, the possibilities are practically endless.
 Here are a few of my favorites!

 • Cakes: Of course, you need the perfect frosting to make your cakes extra delicious.
-You can always change out the chocolate frosting for vanilla on a basic Gluten Free Birthday Cake.
+You can always change out the chocolate frosting for vanilla on a basic Gluten Free Birthday Cake or cover a festive Gluten Free Funfetti Cake.

 • Cookie Bars: While sometimes I take the easy way out and use a can of frosting on my Gluten Free Frosted Sugar Cookie Bars, they are even better when you use homemade.